top of page

 12 - Culture, Agora & Events.

-Living in Eden does not mean moving into a confined space.
+Living in Eden does not mean moving into a narrow space.

-It means arriving in an environment where home is not limited to walls
+It means arriving in an environment where your home is not limited to four walls,

 The tiny house is your retreat —